jredfox/evilnotchlib/README.md

 Json model generation(Basic MC Lib)
 Lang generation(Basic MC Lib)
 Dyanmic Tranlsation Event(let's you override ItemStack#getDisplayName())
+TileDataEvents fires when a tile entity's data has been set using evil notch lib's utils TileUseItem Events fires when player uses an itemstack and sets tile nbt like spawn egg or spawner but, not always blockdata placement just simple use
-TileStackSync Events fires on whatever sides that the tile data gets set to this usually includes both client and server player can be null if the event is fired from command block or dungeons.
+BlockData Events fires on whatever sides that the tile data gets set to this usually includes both client and server player can be null if the event is fired from command block or dungeons.
 Adds the seed to f3 again per world
 ASMHelper allows you to: replace methods,replace classes, and other usefull stuffs as well as make it easier to do per line injections remove methods,add methods, add fields, remove fields